m9sweeper/m9sweeper/docs/content/en/docs/Concepts/SignOnMethods/oauth2.md

 ### Authorization Uri

 The endpoint that M9sweeper will use to authenticate with Microsoft's OAuth system.
-This field is automatically filled with the default endpoint, and you shouldn't need to modify it yourself.
+This field is automatically filled with the default endpoint, and you should not need to modify it yourself.

 ### Access Scopes

 A comma separated list of fields that M9sweeper's OAuth will request access to.
-This field is automatically filled and shouldn't need further modification.
+This field is automatically filled and should not need further modification.

 ### Allowed User Domains